 First three photos shown here.
 Click a photo to view the complete slideshow or click here to browse the complete gallery.

-Newton purchases 25 acres on Winchester St. from Thomas Ranney and John Doyle for the Poor Farm.
+City of Newton purchases 25 acres on Winchester St. from Thomas Ranney, Thompson Baxter et al., and Ellen Doyle for the Almshouse and Poor Farm.

-Almshouse moves from Waban to a new building on Winchester St.
+Almshouse moves from Waban to a new building constructed by the City.

-Accessible Trails, Birding, Boat Launch, Canoe & Kayak Rental, Charles River Walk, Cross Country Skiing, Farm or Garden, Historic Site, Meadow, Picnic Tables, Sports Fields, Toilet Facilities, Vernal Pool, Woods Trail
+Accessible Trails, Biking, Birding, Boat Launch, Canoe & Kayak Rental, Charles River Walk, Cross Country Skiing, Farm or Garden, Historic Site, Meadow, Picnic Tables, Pond, Sports Fields, Toilet Facilities, Vernal Pool, Woods Trail

 Newton Assessor’s Map ID: 83035 0004A and other parcels